qkzk/fm/development.md

     - [x] Remove lazygit as a separate command
     - [x] Allow configuration from a config file
-    - [ ] allow non tui like wttr, diff, bat, tail -n etc.
-    - [ ] more options like "use flagged files" for diff

-  - [ ] exec multiple flagged files
   - [x] display full command before execution
   - [x] changing folder (`set_pathcontent`) should set the cwd too... but it has no effect on commands
   - [x] FIX: code, subl etc. won't show in exec completion
     - [x] when executable are filtered only files are kept, not symbolink links.
   - [x] better error messages when a config file can't be loaded
-  - [ ] messages to display what was made after executing an action
+  - [x] messages to display what was made after executing an action

     - [x] improve logging configuration, config from a yaml file moved at build to `$HOME/.config/fm/logging_config.yaml`
     - [x] use 2 separate loggers, normal and for specific actions